top of page

 Joshua Miner is an Associate Professor of Film & Media Studies at the University of Kansas.

-Joshua's research has examined ecological aesthetics across animated film and games, appearing in Animation, Games and Culture, The Computer Games Journal, International Journal of Cultural Studies and Information, Communication & Society—among other journals and collections.
+As a scholar, Joshua specializes in the aesthetics of animation, with an emphasis in image synthesis, music and sound design.
+His writing has examined ecological and Indigenous aesthetics across animated film and games, appearing in Animation, Games and Culture, The Computer Games Journal, International Journal of Cultural Studies, Information, Communication & Society, and other journals and collections.

-Joshua teaches courses in film aesthetics; scoring for film & games; video game design & development; digital media studies; and Indigenous film & media.
+At the University of Kansas, Joshua teaches courses in sound design & editing; scoring for film and games; film aesthetics; video game development; digital media studies; and Indigenous film & media.

 bottom of page